-There isn’t any evidence that smoking weed while you have a cough, cold, or the flu is inherently unsafe.
+There isn’t any evidence that smoking marijuana while you have a cough, cold, or the flu is inherently unsafe.
 But does it make sense?

-Of course, if your throat and lungs are already irritated, smoking may exacerbate your discomfort.
-Smoking weed has short and long-term effects on lung and respiratory function.
+If your throat and lungs are already irritated, smoking may exacerbate your discomfort.
+Smoking marijuana has short- and long-term effects on lung and respiratory function.

 You should also keep in mind that you can spread your illness to others by sharing a joint, bowl, or bong.